pcardona34/pi-step-initiative/README.md

 ## The Goal

-So a Pi-STEP initiative or how to build an OPENSTEP (1) like Desktop and a Learning GNUstep (2) environment on an affordable (3) material.
+So a Pi-STEP initiative or how to build an OPENSTEP (1) like Desktop and a Learning GNUstep (2) environment on an affordable (3) hardware.

 There are the three reasons: